 In general, the risk of developing Lyme disease after being bitten by a tick is only 1 to 3%.
 However, if you have an attached tick or have removed it yourself, be sure to inform your health care provider.
 Also let your provider know if you develop a bull's-eye rash or any flu-like symptoms in the first 30 days following a tick bite.

 Treating Early Stage Lyme Disease

-The early stages of Lyme disease usually include the bull’s-eye rash (erythema migrans) and flu-like symptoms of chills and fever, fatigue, muscle pain, and headache.
-In rare cases, patients develop an abnormal heartbeat (Lyme carditis).
+The early stages of Lyme disease usually include the bull's-eye rash (erythema migrans) and flu-like symptoms of chills and fever, fatigue, muscle pain, and headache.
+In rare cases, people develop an abnormal heartbeat (Lyme carditis).

 - Doxycycline.
 This antibiotic is effective against both Lyme disease and human granulocytic anaplasmosis (HGA).
-It is the standard antibiotic for any patient over 8 years old, except for pregnant women.
+It is the standard antibiotic for anyone over 8 years old, except for pregnant women.
 It is a form of tetracycline and can discolor teeth and inhibit bone growth.
 It can also cause birth defects if used during pregnancy.

 - Amoxicillin.
 This type of penicillin is the first and probably the best antibiotic for pregnant women.
 Unfortunately, many people are allergic to penicillin and strains of bacteria are emerging that are resistant to it.

 - Cefuroxime (Ceftin).
 This cephalosporin antibiotic is an alternative treatment for young children and some adults.